 - Policy for open access in the next Research Excellence Framework (updated November 2016) (HEFCE 2016/35)

-- Open access in the next Research Excellence Framework: policy adjustments and qualifications (CL 20/2015)
+- Open access in the next Research Excellence Framework: policy adjustments and qualifications (HEFCE Circular letter 20/2015)

 To assist with communication of the policy within institutions, we have put together a printable poster.
 Please feel free to reuse these.